SAP-samples/cloud-sdk-team-calendar/README.md

 Ask questions at the CodeJam itself or open a ticket in GitHub or Stackoverflow.

 # License
 Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE](LICENSE) file.